zoonk/.github/finances/compensation.md

 ## Equity

 Equity awards given to employees or sold to investors are diluted from the [founder](https://github.com/wceolin).
 If the founder no longer has equity, then it's diluted from the total equity pool.
 We distribute equity to all employees.
 It's not options; they don't need to pay anything to get it.
-The only requirement is to stay at least 1 year at the company as a full-time employee (20 hours/week).
+The only requirement is to stay at least 1 year at the company as a full-time employee.
 See below how equity distribution works:

 | Employee number | Yearly distribution | Maximum equity |
 | --------------- | ------------------- | -------------- |